pik-piam/PyPSA-China-PIK/docs/model.md

 ## Renewable resources
 Renewable resources are computed using the `atlite` package which comptues potentials and availability series from ERA5 weather data (0.25x0.25 degree^2 cells).

-Renewable supply is described at subprovincial resolution by default, with binning of cells
+Renewable supply is described at subprovincial resolution by default, with user-set binning of cells.

 ## Emission budgets & prices